apiko-dev/amazon-ivs-react-native-broadcast/README.md

 ## ⚠️ Requirements

 An application must request permission to access the user’s camera and microphone.
-This isn't specific to the component but required for any application that needs access to cameras and microphones.
+This isn't specific to the component but required for any application that needs access to the cameras and microphones.

 ##### **_iOS_**
 Add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys to the `ios/YourProjectName/Info.plist` file: